biopragmatics/pyobo/README.rst

 - ``obofoundry``: a dictionary containing "prefix" to point to OBO Foundry
 - ``ols``, a dictionary containing "ontologyId" to point to OLS

-Other entries in thhe metaregistry:
+Other entries in the metaregistry:

 - The ``"remappings"->"full"`` entry is a dictionary from strings that might follow ``xref:`` in a given OBO file that need to be completely replaced, due to incorrect formatting